jack-williams/ts-spec/conditional-types.md

 ## Distributive Conditional Types

-A distributive conditional type is a particular variant of conditional type that is characterised by its instantiation and reduction behaviour.
+A distributive conditional type is a particular variant of conditional type.
+The essence of a distributive conditional type is that it will apply itself to each component of a union type, while a non-distributive conditional type will treat a union type atomically.
 The distributive property of a conditional type is determined at the definition of the type.
-A distributive conditional types is declared using the form:
+A distributive conditional type is declared using the form:

 ```ts
 X extends U ?
 A : B